 Here are some tips for military families with members who have special needs:

-- Claim all eligible dependents — If you have a family member who is permanently and totally disabled, you may be able to claim him or her as a dependent regardless of age.
+- Claim all eligible dependents.
+If you have a family member who is permanently and totally disabled, you may be able to claim them as a dependent, regardless of age.
 Read IRS Publication 501.

-- Explore adoption credit — If you have adopted a child with special needs, you may be eligible for a credit.
+- Explore the adoption credit.
+If you have adopted a child with special needs, you may be eligible for a credit.
 You may also be able to exclude employer-provided adoption benefits from your income.
 See IRS Tax Topic 607.

-- Explore the Earned Income Tax Credit — You may be eligible for the Earned Income Tax Credit on behalf of a family member who is permanently and totally disabled.
-This includes your son, daughter, adopted child, stepchild, foster child, brother, sister, stepbrother, stepsister, half-brother, half-sister or their descendant.
+- Explore the Earned Income Tax Credit.
+You may be eligible for the Earned Income Tax Credit on behalf of a family member who is permanently and totally disabled.
+This can be a son, daughter, adopted child, stepchild, foster child, brother, sister, stepbrother, stepsister, half brother, half sister or their descendant.
 See IRS Publication 596.

-- Explore the Credit for the Elderly or the Disabled — If you or a family member are retired, on permanent and total disability, and under age 65, you may qualify for the Credit for the Elderly or the Disabled.
+- Explore the Credit for the Elderly or the Disabled.
+If you or a family member is retired, on permanent and total disability, and under age 65, you may qualify for the Credit for the Elderly or the Disabled.
 You can take the credit only if you file Form 1040 or 1040A.
 Read IRS Publication 524.

-- Understand education-related tax incentives — The Center for Parent Information and Resources can help you explore the relationship between school vouchers, education savings accounts, and tax incentives.
-Read School Vouchers, Education Savings Accounts, and Tax Incentives: Implications and Considerations for Students with Disabilities.
+- Understand education-related tax incentives.
+The Center for Parent Information and Resources can help you explore the relationship between school vouchers, education savings accounts and tax incentives and the implications and considerations for students with disabilities.